spessasus/GeneralUser-GS/documentation/README.md

 I won’t detail every application using these two SoundFont engines, but instead only what I find to be the easiest to use and/or provide the best playback quality.
 There are also likely to be good applications that I have missed, so please [let me know](https://www.schristiancollins.com/contact) if you think a different application should be on this list.

-Before I detail per-app configuration, here are some general notes and settings for BASSMIDI and FluidSynth:
+Before I detail per-app configuration, here are some general notes and settings for BASSMIDI and FluidSynth:<div style="page-break-after: always"></div>

 #### 3.0.1.
 BASSMIDI